Chronicle User Guide

 | Chronology | Story links to broader historical events | Places personal memory into historical context |

-Memory -> Storyline -> Chronology (Visual Model)
+Memory -> Chapter -> Chronology (Visual Model)

 | Category | Description | Why it matters |